 Some of the known causes of kidney stones in children include:

-These factors increase your child’s chance of developing kidney stones:
+Factors that may increase your child’s chance of developing kidney stones include:

 Occasionally, kidney stones do not cause symptoms, and they leave the body in the urine.
 Often a kidney stone can cause severe pain and symptoms such as: